TheArchitect2000/Blockchain-based-IoT-Server/README.md

 }

 ```
--  Make sure to edit `server_name` to subdomain.yourdomain.com
--  Make sure to create the certificate for domain and all subdomains
+-  Make sure to update and change the `server_name` from admin.YOUR_DOMAIN.COM

-### Restart Nginx
+## A.4.1.
+Restart Nginx
 ```
 systemctl restart nginx
 ```

-## 4- Installation of Node.js (Version 20.9.0) and NestJS on Ubuntu
+## A.5.
+Installation of Node.js (Version 20.9.0) and NestJS on Ubuntu
 ```
 sudo apt update
 sudo apt install nodejs